KelloTomas/LisbonDistributedAppPackmanMultiplayer/README.md

 # packmanMultiplayer

-## Not implemented
-- Causal order of messages
-- Client process commands
-- Server to ignore delayed commands

 ## Implemented
 - whole funkcionality, intersections, application freez, delay and crash
+- reading instruction from file
+- printing local and global state of application
+- replication
+- reconnect new client if crash
+- reconfiguration of chat with new client
+- causal order of messages in chat

 ## How to run
 - Build solution as DEBUG with Visual Studio